nsaje/dotfiles/server/restapi/docs/api_blueprint.md

 ## Who should read this document?

-This document is inteded for programmers who are developing an integration with the Zemanta One system.
+This document is intended for programmers who are developing an integration with the Zemanta One system.
 A prerequisite for working with Zemanta REST API is an understanding of HTTP and JSON.

 # Group Technical Overview